christophevg/christophe.vg/about/things/_posts/2013-06-01-Revisiting_Higher_Education.markdown

 world, they completely loose touch.
 On one hand, the students become employees and feel freed from the educational chains.
-On the other hand, being submerged in this five-year period of industrial adolescence, they are not able to have a good oversight of the world they enter and are not capable of giving valuable feedback to their origins.
+On the other hand, being submerged in this five-year period of industrial adolescence, they are not able to have a good overview of the world they enter and are not capable of giving valuable feedback to their origins.

 The higher educational institutes are therefore deprived of very important